Relationships

 The two embarked on a memorable adventure at Mount Rokkon, spanning many weeks, sharing personal stories, and undertaking their research together.
 Both had missed the time they spent together when they were apart.

-Later, the pair found themselves once again sitting in the gardens of the Ijin district where Hancock opened up to her about his childhood and how he came to work under his chairman.
-She listened to his stories about his past, dreams both old and new, all the while finding certainty in the fact that she did wholly accept him and prepares to do everything she can to support his aspirations for the future.
-With his help in preserving artifacts across stars for all to see, would she finally be able to let go of the past without fear of it being forgotten?
-She recalled to him his earlier sentiments of them being "cut from the same cloth".
-In both visits to the garden, each person confessed their dream to help people across every star, that was compassionate to the other without realizing it.
-"Wealth without purpose makes poor men of us all," embodies a lesson they both learned.
+With his help in preserving cultural treasures for all to see, no longer would she be afraid of pasts forgotten.
+Instead, histories would be celebrated and remembered for generations to come.
+She recalled to him his sentiments from years ago — of them being "cut from the same cloth".
+In both visits to the garden, each person confessed their dream that was compassionate to the other without realizing it.
+"Wealth without purpose makes poor men of us all," encompassed something they both learned.
 They have come from different paths and reached the same understanding.

 Navigation